Bit.Trip Runner: Development

 As the fourth of six Bit.Trip games, Runner was designed as an attempt at "fleshing out the BIT.TRIP universe into a fuller, richer place by showing players what exactly the world looked like: an optimistic and colorful place while at the same time dreary and hostile."
 The game makes a number of notable changes to the design conventions of the other Bit.Trip games, like a more traditional playable character and a structure consisting of many smaller levels rather than three long ones.

 In an early version of the game, Commander Video had a wider arsenal of abilities, some of which were callbacks to Core and Void, but designer Alex Neuse decided to remove the more complicated moves after observing that playtesters were becoming overwhelmed.

 The game's soundtrack combines 8-bit music with contemporary genres such as techno and electronica.
 The independent chiptune band Anamanaguchi contributed some songs to the soundtrack.
 Meanwhile, to fit with the use of Commander Video as a character, artist Mike Roush created the graphics with a heavy emphasis on eyeballs, providing the locations with a greater personality.

 The game was later bundled with the other five Bit.Trip games as Bit.Trip Complete for the Wii in 2011.
 A Nintendo Switch port was released on December 25, 2020.

 Reception

 Upon its initial release on WiiWare, Bit.Trip Runner was met with mostly positive reviews.
 Praised for its aesthetics, catchy soundtrack, and addictive gameplay, the game is seen as an extraordinarily unforgiving title.
 At the 2011 Independent Games Festival, it won the award for Excellence in Visual Art, and was an honorable mention for the Seumas McNally Grand Prize and the Excellence in Audio awards.

-Sequels
+Sequels and remake

 A sequel called Bit.Trip Presents...
 Runner2: Future Legend of Rhythm Alien was released on PlayStation Network, Xbox Live Arcade and Wii U Nintendo eShop on February–March 2013, and released on Steam on February 26, 2013.
 It features 120 new levels, 8 playable characters and updated HD graphics.

 Another sequel, simply named Runner3, was released for the Nintendo Switch, PlayStation 4 and on Steam in 2018, with planned release for the Xbox One.

+A remake with revamped visuals and music, titled Bit.Trip ReRunner, was released for Windows on Steam on September 19, 2023.
+The remake includes a new "Runner Maker," allowing players to make their own custom levels.
+Alongside the original campaign, the remake also offers a completely new set of levels, which integrate the two cut mechanics that referenced Core and Void, as well as levels based on music tracks from the rest of the series.
+The remake also adds features from the other Runner games - checkpoints and the dance input.